Working Groups in Europe

 This working group will aim to generate an evidence-base around migration and vaccination in Europe, assess gaps in service delivery and policymaking, and define innovative new models of care and good practice to ensure these groups are included.

-Chaired by: Sally Hargreaves
+Chaired by: Prof. Sally Hargreaves

 Universal Health Coverage